PaymagicXYZ/awesome-account-abstraction/README.md

 Contributions welcome!
 Open a PR!

 ## License
-L<icensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+Licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

 All graphical assets are licensed under the Creative Commons Attribution 3.0 Unported License.